-- In Tunisia, the program developed multiple approaches with local partners to reach individuals who are not comfortable in a classroom setting, but who have the potential to develop digital skills. - Reaching young women has included working 'on the street' to set up programs such as a club with a gym and martial arts training classes as a way of increasing selfconfidence and interest in more formal training opportunities.

-- The skills gap between different locations sometimes means adding more basic entry skills to the core of certain programs. - Firms want to see problem solving skills in training programs, which means providing training that is in effect 'on the job' rather than 'just classroom'. - Training was adapted to fit business realities, and this included ways to assess progress through 'hands on' projects that engaged students' interests more dynamically than 'teaching to the test'.
-This gave trainees an opportunity to make mistakes and learn from them. - Another key skill is the knowledge of 'legacy systems', since frequently their clients wanted to upscale or upgrade these systems, rather than introducing a new one.

-- Programs were adapted to take local realities of women's status and levels of education into account, as these significantly shape the ability of program participants to complete the program.
-The adaptations included greater emphasis on self-confidence and encouragement to actively participate in class discussions. - Programs had mentors focused on young women or worked to ensure that there was gender balance in classes so that young women felt at ease during the course work.
+Community Partners In Tunisia, the program developed multiple approaches with local partners to reach individuals who are not comfortable in a classroom setting, but who have the potential to develop digital skills.
+Reaching young women has included working 'on the street' to set up programs such as a club with a gym and martial arts training classes as a way of increasing self-confidence and interest in more formal training opportunities.
+Contextual Factors The skills gap between different locations sometimes means adding more basic entry skills to the core of certain programs.
+Firms want to see problem solving skills in training programs, which means providing training that is in effect 'on the job' rather than 'just classroom'.
+Training was adapted to fit business realities, and this included ways to assess progress through 'hands on' projects that engaged students' interests more dynamically than 'teaching to the test'.
+This gave trainees an opportunity to make mistakes and learn from them.
+Another key skill is the knowledge of 'legacy systems', since frequently their clients wanted to upscale or upgrade these systems, rather than introducing a new one.
+Social Norms Programs were adapted to take local realities of women's status and levels of education into account, as these significantly shape the ability of program participants to complete the program.
+The adaptations included greater emphasis on self-confidence and encouragement to actively participate in class discussions.
+Programs had mentors focused on young women or worked to ensure that there was gender balance in classes so that young women felt at ease during the course work.
+Soft Skills In all situations, there is a key role for soft skills in the training, as most of the trainees lack experience in an office setting or with a formal business operation.
+Programs sought to deepen soft skills such as communication, team work, financial literacy and professionalism that are helpful for both beneficiaries and hiring firms.
+Job search skills such as being able to find online job openings, resume writing, and interviewing are viewed as valuable elements of curricula.